 Underrated WWE Stars Who Deserve Push in 2nd Half of 2018

-The WWE roster is as expansive as it has ever been, incorporating Superstars from all over the world and from all backgrounds of sports entertainment.
-As such, it is given that there will be men and women whose talents go underappreciated and underrated, leaving fans to insist that so-and-so deserves a push.
+The WWE roster is as extensive as it has ever been, incorporating Superstars from all over the world and from all backgrounds of sports entertainment.

+As such, it is a given that there will be men and women whose talents go underappreciated and underrated, leaving fans to insist that so-and-so deserves a push.

-There are those performers, though, who are so effective at what they do that it is hard to argue they have earned a significantly more prominent role on WWE television.
+There are those performers, though, who are so effective at what they do that it is hard to argue they have earned a more prominent role on WWE television.

-From NXT exports to a former universal champion whose role on Monday nights is not necessarily reflective of his star power, these are the competitors who have earned pushes in the second-half of 2018.
+From NXT exports to a former universal champion whose role on Monday nights is not necessarily reflective of his star power, these are the competitors who have earned pushes in the second half of 2018.

 Mustafa Ali

-Mustafa Ali proved, with his performance against Cedric Alexander on the WrestleMania Kickoff Show and in matches with Buddy Murphy in the aftermath, that he is a strong worker with an inspirational story who WWE Creative should be making time for beyond 205 Live.
+Mustafa Ali proved with his performance against Cedric Alexander on the WrestleMania Kickoff Show and in matches with Buddy Murphy thereafter that he is a strong worker with an inspirational story whom WWE Creative should be making time for beyond 205 Live.

-His social media promo videos, such as the one above, have given fans a look at the man behind the light-up mask and inspired others.
+His social media promos, such as the one above, have given fans a look at the man behind the light-up mask and inspired others.
 His official Twitter profile is an account of his journey and quest to help others and spread a message of positivity.

-In the world in which we live in, he is a guy the company should be proud of and push to the forefront of its programming.
+In the world in which we live, he is a guy the company should be proud of and push to the forefront of its programming.

-Like Drew Gulak, who we will get to in a few moments, Ali has the stink of the cruiserweight division on him.
+Like Drew Gulak, someone we will get to in a few moments, Ali has the stink of the cruiserweight division on him.

-While the 205 Live brand has improved significantly under the guidance of Triple H, there is still a perception that the men on that show are afterthoughts in the WWE Universe.
-Thus, many of Ali's finest performances and matches have gone unrecognized by fans.
+While the 205 Live brand has improved significantly under the guidance of Triple H, there is still a perception that the men on that show are afterthoughts.
+Thus, many of Ali's finest performances have gone unrecognized by fans.

-Until he is allowed to break out and receive something resembling a push on either Raw or SmackDown, something his work has certainly earned him, he will remain one of the company's most hidden gems.
+Until he is allowed to break out and receive something resembling a push on either Raw or SmackDown Live, something his work has earned him, he will remain one of the company's most hidden gems.

-Andrade "Cien" Almas
+Andrade 'Cien' Almas

-Andrade "Cien" Almas has been one of the best wrestlers on either the NXT or WWE main roster in 2018, as evidenced by his NXT Championship defenses against Johnny Gargano and Aleister Black in the first-half of the year.
+Andrade "Cien" Almas has been one of the best wrestlers on either the NXT or WWE main roster in 2018, as evidenced by his NXT Championship defenses against Johnny Gargano and Aleister Black in the first half of the year.

-Now a member of the SmackDown roster, he has yet to leave an impact on the brand thanks to an ill-timed injury suffered by opponent Sin Cara and a lack of creative direction.
+Now a member of the SmackDown roster, he has yet to leave an impression on the brand thanks to an ill-timed injury suffered by opponent Sin Cara and a lack of creative direction.

 That he could be as hot as he was, alongside associate Zelina Vega, and arrive on SmackDown without much to do is an indictment on that brand's creative team.

-He should be warring with Daniel Bryan, AJ Styles, Samoa Joe and Shinsuke Nakamura for championships and instead, has been relegated to a nothing-happening program with Sin Cara, whose injury has completely derailed Almas' momentum.
+He should be warring with Daniel Bryan, AJ Styles, Samoa Joe and Shinsuke Nakamura for championships.
+Instead, he has been relegated to a nothing-happening program with Sin Cara, whose injury has derailed Almas' momentum.

-As the second-half of the year arrives, it is imperative WWE officials utilize Almas and Vega in a way that enhances their star and keeps them busy with significant work.
-If the Mexican-born Superstar's run in NXT taught us anything, it is that a motivated Almas is nearly unparalleled and as a result, so too will be the in-ring product on Tuesday nights.
+As the second half of the year arrives, it is imperative WWE officials utilize Almas and Vega in a way that enhances their stars and keeps them busy with significant work.
+If the Mexican-born Superstar's run in NXT taught us anything, it is that a motivated Almas is nearly unparalleled.
+As a result, so too will be the in-ring product on Tuesday nights.

 Chad Gable

-Chad Gable has been the recipient of several opportunities to showcase his abilities against top-level talent, including John Cena and Jinder Mahal, but has not been able to parlay any of his superb performances into a push of any kind.
+Chad Gable has been the recipient of several opportunities to showcase his abilities against top-level talent, including John Cena and Jinder Mahal, but he has not been able to parlay any of his superb performances into a push.

 When he defeated Mahal on a recent episode of Raw, it appeared as though the jump to the flagship show may come with just that.
-Instead, he was beaten by Mahal the next week and since then, has inconsistently appeared on the flagship.
+Instead, he was beaten by Mahal the next week.
+And since then, he has inconsistently appeared on the flagship.

 The 2012 Olympian has the skills between the ropes to be a star but it is his charisma, not really seen since his NXT run, that is his biggest asset going forward.
-Gable has the personality his former partner Jason Jordan does not, leading many to believe he should have been revealed to be Angle's illegitimate son instead.
+Gable has the personality former partner Jason Jordan does not, leading many to believe he should have been positioned as Angle's illegitimate son instead.

-The question is when, or if, he will be able to showcase that personality.
+The question is, will he be allowed to showcase that personality?

-If not, the likelihood he gets over on a roster full of tremendous in-ring talents decreases significantly.
+If not, the likelihood he gets over on a roster full of tremendous in-ring talent decreases significantly.

 The IIconics

-Billie Kay and Peyton Royce arrived as part of the post-WrestleMania influx of talent but have yet to really get on a roll on the SmackDown brand, thanks to emphasis placed on other Superstars and a lack of television time for all of the talented women who call the blue brand home.
+Billie Kay and Peyton Royce arrived as part of the post-WrestleMania influx of talent but have yet to get on a roll on the SmackDown brand thanks to the emphasis placed on other Superstars and a lack of television time for all of the talented women who call the blue brand home.

 Kay and Royce are by no means the strongest workers on the roster.
-They are more personality-driven Superstars who get over based on their Mean Girls-like personas and, at times, shrieking heel promos.
+They are more character-driven Superstars who get over based on their Mean Girls-like personas and, at times, shrieking heel promos.

-Like current SmackDown women's champion Carmella, they have a way of turning fans against them that makes them valuable villainesses, even if their ring work is not at all comparable to that of Charlotte, Becky Lynch or Asuka.
+Like SmackDown women's champion Carmella, they have a way of turning fans against them that makes them valuable villains, even if their ring work is not at all comparable to that of Charlotte, Becky Lynch or Asuka.

-It is the fact that they are not as good, but still manage to score underhanded wins over more talented wrestlers, that endears them to fans even more.
+It is the fact that they are not as good but still manage to score underhanded wins over more talented wrestlers that endears them to fans.
 They are great, loudmouthed baddies whose roles on a wrestling show will never go out of style.

-Now, they just need an opportunity to display their skills and become the stars they can be, as evidenced by their character work to this point.
+They just need an opportunity to display their skills and become the stars they can be, as evidenced by their character work.

-A feud with the resurgent Lynch could be just what the proverbial doctor ordered to help earn Kay and Royce a little momentum this year.
+A feud with the resurgent Lynch could be just what the doctor ordered to help earn Kay and Royce a little momentum this year.

 The Revival